 Her first documentary, The Way to Wanakena, centered on an Adirondack hamlet in Upstate New York.
 Her second project, Where Hope Finds Home, recognizes refugees who have resettled in Lancaster County.

-Originally shooting with black-and-white film in a 35mm format, Kristin first worked digitally in color in 2008.
+Kristin first worked digitally in color in 2008.
 In 2016, she began revisiting the black-and-white tradition with a Rolleiflex medium format camera, often photographing from her kayak on the waters of the Adirondacks.

 Kristin’s career as a development communications and campaign strategist for educational institutions spanned four decades.
 She served as a senior development officer at Williams College, Brown University, and Amherst College before opening her nationally based consulting firm, Kristin V. Rehder & Associates, in 1999, working with over 75 institutions in the U.S. and Canada.
 She has won numerous national awards for her teaching and communications, including her photography.